Sophia Barclay

-Sophia Barclay Gomes Claudino (born April 28, 2000) is a Brazilian transgender actor, digital influencer, and singer.
+Sophia Barclay Gomes Claudino (born April 28, 2000) is a Brazilian transgender actress, digital influencer, and singer.

 Early and personal life

 Sophia Barclay Gomes Claudino was born in Guarulhos, São Paulo on April 28, 2000, the eldest child of Ana Paula Gomes and Sérgio Claudino.

 She is married to musician Gabriel Miranda and currently resides in the West Zone of Rio de Janeiro.

 Career

-In 2016 she had a special participation as a highlight of the samba school Acadêmicos de Santa Cruz in the Rio de Janeiro carnival.
+In 2016, she had a special participation as a highlight of the samba school Acadêmicos de Santa Cruz in the Rio de Janeiro carnival.
 In 2021, she portrayed 'Coral' in the film Doce Encanto, directed by the Brazilian filmmaker Cássio Pereira dos Santos.

+In 2025, she announced her pre-candidacy for federal deputy for the new party (NOVO).